 The term scleroderma means hardening of the skin.
 Scleroderma is characterized by formation of fibrous tissue.
 Systemic sclerosis involves widespread fibrosis including the digestive system, lungs, kidney and heart.
 Blood vessels are involved (known as vasculopathy).

-Systemic sclerosis comes in two forms, diffuse and limited which are defined by the extent of skin involvement, although more extensive internal organ involvement accompanies more extensive skin involvement (diffuse disease).
-Limited disease is usually less severe, involving the skin and, to a lesser extent, internal organs such as the digestive system.
+Systemic sclerosis comes in two forms, diffuse and limited, defined by the extent of skin involvement.
+More extensive internal organ involvement accompanies more extensive skin involvement (diffuse disease).
+Scleroderma affects women more frequently than men and has a peak incidence in post-reproductive years.